-All in all, the trajectory of English is an interesting one with respect to PAE and PG for at least three reasons.
+All in all, the trajectory of English is an interesting one with respect to PostAuxE and PG for at least three reasons.
 First, it shows that properties of auxiliarization may well have played a role (even if certain characteristics of modals and other auxiliary verbs are in fact likely to have evolved already in Old English, as first shown by Anthony Warner's work).
-Second, this offers a contrast within Germanic, where e.g. German is reported not to standardly have PAE and PG as a productive phenomenon and at the same time, not to possess a class of designated auxiliaries syntactically.
-Third, the overall apparent (and presumably just basic) continuity of the phenomenon raises the question whether the same or at least similar grammatical and usagebased conventions have been in place throughout recorded history.
+Second, this offers a contrast within Germanic, where e. g.
+German is reported not to standardly have PostAuxE and PG as a productive phenomenon and at the same time, not to possess a class of designated auxiliaries syntactically.
+Third, the overall apparent (and presumably just basic) continuity of the phenomenon raises the question whether the same or at least similar grammatical rules and usage-based conventions (e.g. as to in which registers ellipsis is productive) have been in place throughout recorded history.
 The answer is very likely to be 'no' for the usage-based factors, as Gandón-Chapela's work is able to demonstrate even for the shorter (but better-documented) Late Modern English period.
-As far as grammatical constraints and the interplay they might have had with the status of elliptical phenomena in the language is concerned (also vis-à-vis contact), there is also a possibility that (despite the similarities pointed out by Warner, Gergel, and Gandón-Chapela between earlier and current ellipses) the history of English VPE and PG is less uniform than what might appear.
-If Vennemann's (admittedly somewhat sketchy conjecture) is on the right track, then one possibility is the following: while early Germanic might have had similar phenomena in the written records as Old English, perhaps modelled after Latin, in English ellipsis has been reinforced by the contact with Celtic (while e. g. in German this hasn't been the case as strongly), so that a more viable and productive phenomenon emerged.
+As far as grammatical constraints and the interplay they might have had with the status of elliptical phenomena in the language is concerned (also vis-à-vis contact), there is also a possibility that (despite the similarities pointed out by Warner, Gergel, and Gandón-Chapela between the grammars of earlier and current ellipses) the history of English VPE and PG is less uniform than what might appear.
+If Vennemann's (admittedly somewhat sketchy conjecture) is on the right track, then one possibility is the following: while early Germanic might have had similar phenomena in the written records as Old English, perhaps modelled after Latin, in English ellipsis has been reinforced by the contact with Celtic (while e.g. in German this hasn't been the case as strongly), so that a more viable and productive phenomenon emerged.
 While contact with Latin and Celtic is difficult, but not impossible, to show in the case of English (Filppula & Klemola 2012), the fact that the Romance languages show a much broader pattern of VPE-related phenomena, as discussed in the previous section, as does Irish (cf. McCloskey 1991), might support this point.